mayitreya/medicheck_ai/README.md

 ### Done!
 Go ahead and input some information into the online form and see the magic happen before your very eyes!

+# Future Iterations of this Project
+For the best possible experience, the questions that MediCheck AI presents the user should be dynamically generated based on the previous user response.
+They currently are not (the website is static), but as a future iteration, this would be an extremely solid idea.